sish1ka/2-Channel-Mixed-Signal-Data-Acquisition-PCB/README.md

 **Purpose:**
 Verify that the protection diode limits abnormal negative voltage excursions at the scaled node.

-A bipolar test signal will be applied to intentionally drive the input below the normal 0–5 V operating range.
+A bipolar test signal is applied to intentionally drive the input below the normal 0–5 V operating range.

 **Test Signal:**